Commodity Inflation Risk Premium and Stock Market Returns

 Abstract

-We propose a novel measure of the ex-ante commodity downside-risk premium (CDP) for each commodity based on a term structure model of commodity futures.
-Our theory-based CDP, capturing forward-looking information in the futures markets, outperforms well-known characteristics in explaining the cross-section of commodity returns.
-The CDP factor -- the high minus low portfolio constructed from sorting CDP -- has the highest Sharpe ratio among existing factors, and none of the latter can explain it, implying it has substantial new information.
-Moreover, various aggregations of individual commodity CDP predict future stock market returns significantly, even after controlling for major economic predictors.
+We propose a novel measure of commodity inflation risk premium (cIRP) based on a term structure model of commodity futures.
+The cIRP, capturing forward-looking information in the futures markets, outperforms well-known characteristics in explaining the cross-section of commodity returns.
+The associated cIRP factor has the highest Sharpe ratio among the existing factors, and has substantial new information beyond them.
+Moreover, various aggregations of the individual cIRP predict stock market returns significantly, even after controlling for major economic predictors including the usual inflation measure.
 The link between commodities and the stock market is stronger than previously thought.

 Abstract